 Their offerings also include well-being and physical health modules that are useful for anyone working in the notoriously hectic and stressful service industry.

 There’s a reason members are loyal to the platform—Bar Academy keeps members up to date on news and trends in the industry, which means the service is an invaluable resource for any industry professional.
-The best part?
-It's completely free.

 The offerings on this list teach a range of skills to bartenders of all levels and with varying budgets.
-Courses cover everything from practical skills to the history to recipes.
+Courses cover everything from practical skills to the history of recipes.
 It was important that each course on this list touch on most, if not all, aspects of bartending—not just making drinks.

+We wanted to target a wide range of skills and technical knowledge that bartenders need to thrive, so we included courses that cover topics like beginner wine knowledge or more advanced techniques like working with dry ice.
 We also wanted to diversify the options based on price and level of commitment.
 Some courses dive deep into bartending over several hours of classes, while others are free services that can be picked up and dropped at will.